+DATE 24 June 2021

-DATE 12 November 2020 REPORT OF Sharon Wroot, Director of Resources and Governance SUBJECT Treasury Management Mid-Year Report 2020/21 STATUS Open
+REPORT OF Sharon Wroot, Director of Resources and Governance

+SUBJECT Treasury Outturn Report 2020/21

+STATUS Open

-CONTRIBUTION TO OUR AIM
+CONTRIBUTION TO OUR AIMS

-Effective treasury management provides support towards the achievement of all Council Plan aims and objectives.
+Effective treasury management will provide support towards the achievement of Council Plan aims and objectives.
 Treasury management is an integral part of the Council's finances providing for cash flow management and financing of capital schemes.
+It therefore underpins all of the Council's aims.